DexterTaha/WRO-FE-2024-Mindcraft-International/schemes/README.md

 1. **Power Supply**:
    - The LiPo batteries provide power to high-current components like the motor driver and motor.
-   - The 7805 voltage regulator supplies a stable 5V output to the Arduino Nano and 5V sensors.
+   - The 7806 voltage regulator supplies a stable 6V output to the servo motor.
+   - The buck converter steps down the battery voltage to 5V to power the Raspberry Pi.

 2. **Sensor Data Collection**:
-   - The Arduino Nano collects data from the I2C sensors (MPU6050, Time-of-Flight sensors) and the ultrasonic sensor.
+   - The Arduino Nano collects data from the I2C sensors (MPU6050, DTOF sensors).
-   - The data from these sensors is processed by the Arduino or transmitted to the Raspberry Pi via UART.
+   - The data from these sensors is processed by the Arduino or transmitted to the Raspberry Pi via USB Serial.

 3. **High-Level Processing**:
    - The Raspberry Pi performs high-level tasks such as video processing and complex decision-making.